xianghuzhao/kdfcrypt/README.md

 `kdfcrypt` is a library for using KDF (key derivation function) to generate password hashing.

+With this library, it is easy to make multiple password hashing algorithms coexist in the same program.

 The currently supported KDFs are [argon2](https://en.wikipedia.org/wiki/Argon2), [scrypt](https://en.bitcoinwiki.org/wiki/Scrypt),